WeAreKartoha/DBproject/README.md

 6. How to find out the most profitable fund?
 7. How to find out all the names that donated to a certain fund?
 8. What is the biggest donation?
-9. Most donations by date?
+9. Most donations by date
-10.Top 10 foundations to which donate the least?
+10. Top 10 foundations to which donate the least?
-11. The most productive days of the user in terms of donations?
+11. The most productive days of the user in terms of donations
-12. The user's favorite store?
+12. The user's favorite store
 13. Find out the total amount of money and how many users donated them to a certain fund?
-14.How long has the user been on our site?
+14. How long has the user been on our site?
-15.List of funds to which the user has donated?
+15.List of funds to which the user donated?

 ### Tables description
 We have tables: